OverealDev/3MTech/README.md

 Class
 - Name of class : Item
-- description : For the things the user buy (books, banana, detergent...).
+- description : For the things the user buy (The lord of the rings, banana, detergent...).
-- Attributes : Price, name, category (service, food, cleaning stuff, ...)
+- Attributes : Price, name, tags (books, food, cleaning stuff, ...)

 requirement :
-- We should be able to filter and select data in order to display only expenses within a certain category.
+- We should be able to filter and select data in order to display only expenses having certains tags.
+Every items must have at least one tag (by default, the tag "none").
+-